Cartography of France: Replacement by Napoleon

-In 1808, Napoleon I decided to produce a map intended to be more accurate than that of Cassini.
+In 1808, Napoleon decided to produce a map intended to be more accurate than that of Cassini.
 However, Napoleon demanded that the primary goal of the work was to produce battlefield maps.

 The triangulation for this new map began also from the Paris meridian arc or French meridian line (French: Méridienne de France) surveyed this time by Delambre and Méchain (the meridian arc of Delambre and Méchain).
 Work on this map took place between 1817 and 1866.
 During this period several different scales were tested, with the scale 1:80,000 being chosen.
 This became known as the "Geological Survey" map.
 The funding for this work was provided by the Department of War.
 The first work was done by the Dépôt de la guerre, and later by the Geographical Service of the Army, whose first director General François Perrier and his successor General Bassot remeasured the French meridian arc.

 It was originally produced as a mosaic of maps, pasted to fabric, folded and protected by a hard case.
 This allowed it to be transported with the army, and to survive the rigors of ground combat.

 At the beginning of the First World War (1914–1918), the difficulties of reading a map on this scale led the generals to request new map drawn to the 1:50 000 scale.
 This was more convenient, and practical, since one metre on the map equaled 50 kilometres.
 These new maps formed the basis for the current "Map of Excursion", which is at a scale of 1:25,000.